How to Watch a Cricket Game: A Simple Guide to Basic Rules

 If attending a live match:

-• Be respectful of the players and other fans.
+- Be respectful to players and fans.

 If watching at home:

-• Keep track of live commentary for insights.
+- Follow live commentary for better insights.